dirghayu101/aws-dev-associate-notes/Revisit_Notes/2-Main_Course/3-Third-Phase/day-7-marathon-1/0-overview.md

 Date: 13/June/2024
 Course progression at the start: 28%
-Course progression at the end:
+Course progression at the end: 33%
 Time start: 11 AM
-Time end: 2:25 PM then have a class.
+Time end: 20 June, 2 PM